swapUniba/Deep_CBRS_Amar_Renaissance/datasets/README.md

 Note that, there are two relation types settings for the relationships between movies and properties:
 1. subject, director, starring, writer, language, editing, narrator;
 2.  subject, director, starring, writer,  language, editing, cinematography, musicComposer, country, producer, basedOn.

+The dataset can be downloaded as:

+    dvc pull datasets/movielens

 #### Directory Structure